abadid/cmsc424-spring2023/project0/README.md

 ### Docker

 Docker is a containerization platform that is used to package your application and all its dependencies together in the form of containers to make sure that your application works seamlessly in any environment which can be developed or tested or in production.
-We will provide `Dockerfile` for different assignments, that will help you start containers with the requisite packages installed.
+We will provide a `Dockerfile` for different assignments, that will help you start containers with the requisite packages installed.

 - In order to use this option, you have to first install Docker engine on your host machine.
 See the instructions on the [Docker website](https://docs.docker.com/engine/install/).
-(Docker Desktop for Windows requires either WSL 2 or Hyper-V. We strongly recommend [using WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install) as it is less likely to cause troubles and is available in all Windows editions)
+(Docker Desktop for Windows requires either WSL 2 or Hyper-V. We recommend [using WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install) as it is less likely to cause trouble and is available in all Windows editions)

 - Docker makes things **super-easy**.
 We will provide you with appropriate setup files -- all you need to do is `docker build` and `docker run` to start the container.
 Specifically:
    - In the git sub-directory `project0`, run `docker build -t "cmsc424-project0" .` (NOTE: the dot in the end is important).
 This will build the image of the container you need to run.